Top 10 Marketplaces for Travel Trailers under 5K

 Wrap Up

-Generally, these are some of the popular marketplaces and dealerships for purchasing RVs and travel trailers under $5,000.
+These are generally some popular marketplaces and dealerships for purchasing RVs and travel trailers under $5,000.

 However, you shouldn’t be limited to these.
 I would suggest you also visit local parks.
 I’ve seen quite a few deals go through the park offices.
 It’s worth a shot when RVers leave unexpectedly and need to dispose of their RVs fast and for a lowered price.